rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 Well, yes.

 In fact, the accepting server doesn't know what kind of socket is passed to it.
-It could be either a Unix domain socket or a TCP socket:
+It could be either a Unix domain socket or a TCP socket (`server-accept.py`):

 ```py
 import socket